-The movie offers a vividly realistic view of illegal farm laborers in this touching, insightful tale of Roberto (Domingo Ambriz), a Mexican boy who illegally crosses the border seeking work to support his family.
+The movie offers a vividly realistic view of illegal farm laborers in its touching, insightful tale of Roberto (Domingo Ambriz), a Mexican boy who illegally crosses the border seeking work to support his family.

-Young captures Roberto’s status as an outsider, chronicling his futile pilgrimage from Mexico and the events that inevitably force him to return home.
 Speaking no English, Roberto gets an education.
-Joe (Trinidad Silva) gives him a lesson in how to march into a cafe, cross his legs like a gringo, order a gringo’s breakfast (“what you really want is tortillas and beans, but here you order ham-eggs-coffee”) and flirt with the waitress.
+Joe (Trinidad Silva) instructs him with a series of lessons about how to march into a cafe, cross his legs like a gringo, order a gringo’s breakfast (“what you really want is tortillas and beans, but here you order ham-eggs-coffee”) and flirt with the waitress.

 Credits